raggedkarma/godbreakersaga/src/honour-lies/advanced-rules.md

 <hr id="strategy" />

 ## Strategy
-Each force's initial Strategy rating is equal to the number of regular units in it.
-This is a limited resource which is used during setup to determine Initiative and to allow a force to use Orders during the game.
+At the start of each round, each player builds a Strategy pool.
+All forces have a base Strategy of 2, plus an additional two per Hero on the field.

+> **Strategy** = 2 + (+2 per remaining Hero)

-### Setup
+### Initiative
-To seize the Initiative during setup, players must instead bid using their Strategy.
-The highest bidder claims the Initiative, and both must spend their bids as normal.
-If Strategy bids are tied, both players lose a single point of Strategy (regardless of their bid amount) and must bid again.
-If both players have no Strategy left, the youngest player seizes the Initiative.
+At the start of each round, players must bid for the Initiative using their Strategy.
+If both players bid the same amount during the first round, the youngest player gains the Initiative.
+During later rounds, a tied bid results in the previous round's second player gaining the Initiative.

+As normal, the bid amount reduces the remaining Strategy, which is spent during the round to perform Orders.

 <hr id="orders" />